-AS (Alternate Set): These blades are only available in 3/8" x 3tpi, 1/2"x 3tpi and 1/2" x 2tpi.
-These blades are unique in their body thickness, set, and rake angle.
-They are .032 thick, have a full alternate set, a unique rake angle of 8.5° and also incorporate the unique geometry of our PC tooth design.
+AS (Alternate Set): The AS blades are designed to cut green wood and are only available in 3/8" x 3 tpi, 1/2"x 3 tpi and 1/2" x 2 tpi.
+These blades are unique in their body thickness, set and rake angle.
+They are .032 thick, have a full alternate set, a unique rake angle of 6.5° and incorporate the unique geometry of our PC tooth design.
 These blades are primarily used by wood-turners and wood-carvers when roughing out blanks from burls and logs.
-Their performance is excellent if the thickness of your material exceeds 6 to 8 inches These blades are not meant to be used on three wheel band saws or any saw with less than a 90" blade length or a wheel diameter of less than 14".
+The 3AS is designed to cut material from 3" to 10", the 2AS in material from 6" to 12".
+These blades are designed to run on 14" and larger saws as well as dedicated Timber Frame saws (Mafell, Falberg, Dario, etc.)

-TPC (Thin Positive Claw): This blade which was previously known as the AS-S is only available in 3/4" x 3tpi.
-Its uniqueness lies in the fact that it is only .025 thick with a unique set pattern.
+TPC (Thin Positive Claw): This TPC blade, previously known as the AS-S, is only available in 3/4" x 3 tpi.
+Its uniqueness lies in the fact that it is only .025 thick with a wide body.
 This blade also utilizes the unique geometry of our PC tooth.
 The total overall kerf is .048.
-This blade is specifically designed for straight-line veneer cutting.
-When you are resawing very expensive woods that are thick and you want as thin a kerf as possible, a super finish, and you are not concerned with speed, this is the blade for you.
+This blade is specifically designed for straight-line resawing of kiln dry wood up to 10" wide.

-RK (Raker) & HP (High Performance): These blades have a very thin kerf and 0° rake angle and are specifically designed for detail work in 1" and smaller kiln dry wood when a very clean finish is required.
+RK (Raker) & HP (High Performance): Both blades have a very thin kerf and $0^{\circ}$ rake angle and are specifically designed for detail work in 1" and smaller kiln dry wood when a very clean finish is required.
 They are also very effective in plywood, particleboard and other similar products where tear-out is a concern.
 These blades can also be used to cut soft metals.
-RK blades available in widths from 3/16" through 1" with 8, 10, 14 and 18 teeth per inch.
-HP blade available in 1/8" x 14 teeth per inch only.
+The RK blades are available in widths from 3/16'' through 1'' with 8, 10, and 14 teeth per inch.
+The HP blade is available in $1/8'' \times 14$ teeth per inch only.